SafetyCulture is designed and built to empower teams. Companies use SafetyCulture for 3 main reasons:

 - Set-up sharing after you set up groups (add users later)

-- Know who you want the inspection data to go to (for example: do you want all the admins or regional directors to receive all the completed audits?
+- Know who you want the inspection data to go to (for example: do you want all the admins or regional directors to receive all the completed inspections?
 Then you’ll need to set this up when you’re creating the groups)

 Permissions in SafetyCulture allow you to control who has access to templates, inspection data, and edit access in your organization.
 There are two ways you can set permissions: either at a group level, or at a template level.